mrozbarry/erinnbarry.com/content/about_me.md

  - Top of CP102 (Information Processing with Microcomputer Systems) class of over 800 students, with an average of 100% (Winter 2014)

- - During my time at Laurier, I have been involved in a handful of conference presentations, and am the co-author of 1 research article (under the supervision of Dr. Ciann Wilson from Wilfrid Laurier University), that is currently under review.
+ - During my time at Laurier, I have been involved in a handful of conference presentations, and am the co-author of 1 research article that is currently under review.

+ - I recently conducted a study examining personal identity formation in individuals diagnosed with (or self-identify as having) an Autism Spectrum Disorder.
+Participants received [this brief report](/EB-Report-Vs3.pdf).

 <br/>
-### *Please see [my CV](/Barry-CV.pdf) for further details.*
+## *Please see [my CV](/Barry-CV.pdf) for further details of past projects.*

-	 ** last updated Feb.
-2018 **
+ 		** last updated June 2018 **

 <br/> <br/>

-# Highlights of Relevant Courses
+# HIGLIGHTS OF RELEVANT COURSES

-## <u>Psychology Major</u>
+## <u>PSYCHOLOGY MAJOR</u>

 ### Specific Topics